12 Surprising Facts: How Online Reviews Attract Customers

 Maybe you do run a great business with loyal customers who love you.
 Maybe they’re constantly suggesting new features, spreading positive word of mouth and purchasing more and more of your product.

-These customers should be able to communicate how awesome your business is – otherwise other, potential customers are going to wonder what could be wrong with you (even if there’s nothing wrong at all!)These days, the positive ripple effect of reviews can’t be ignored.
+These customers should be able to communicate how awesome your business is through feedback – otherwise other, potential customers are going to wonder what could be wrong with you (even if there’s nothing wrong at all!)These days, the positive ripple effect of reviews can’t be ignored.
 Reviews are more than an attention grabber – readers can understand what it’s like to use your product in just a few sentences.

 Yet as business owners and marketers, we want all or nothing.
 We want to see glowing, 5-star reviews, especially on third-party sites.
 Yet those honest 3 and 4 star reviews are what gets read and what is being listened to and taken seriously.